Borex5r3/Personal-netflix-clone/README.md

 - Tailwind CSS: Applying utility-first CSS to style components and achieve a consistent design.
 - Responsive Design: Ensuring the website looks and functions well across different devices and screen sizes.

-## What makes your project stand out?
+## What makes my project stand out?

 While this project is a clone, the use of React, Tailwind CSS, and a focus on responsive design sets it apart.
 The clean and organized codebase, along with the attention to detail in replicating the Netflix UI, showcases not only the final product but also the development process and the skills acquired during the project.